A short proof of two shuffling theorems for tilings and a weighted generalization: Preparation for the proof

 This completes the proof. \(\square\)

-The above identity will be used in the proof of Theorem 4.1 via the following well-known relation between Schur function and weighted enumeration of lozenge tilings of the trapezoidal region with some dents.
-For the reference, we state the version of Ayyer and Fischer in [1] (in [1], they stated it in terms of matching generating function of a certain graph, which is equivalent).
+The identity above will be used in the proof of Theorem 2.1 (a) via the following well-known relation between the Schur function and weighted enumeration of lozenge tilings of the trapezoidal region with some dents.
+For reference, we state the version of Ayyer and Fischer from [1] (in [1], they stated it in terms of matching generating function of a certain graph, which is equivalent).

 \begin{thm} \([\)1, Theorem 2.3\(]\) Consider the region \(T_{m,n}(S)\) that we described in Proposition 3.1.
 On this region, we give weight \(t_k\) to each right-lozenge whose distance between the bottom side of the lozenge and the top side of the region is \(\frac{k\sqrt{3}}{2}\), and give weight 1 to all vertical- and left-lozenges.
-Let \(M(T_{m,n}(S);(t_1,t_2,\dotsc,t_n))\) be the tiling generating function of \(T_{m,n}(S)\) under this weight.
-Then we have
+If \(M(T_{m,n}(S);(t_1,\dotsc,t_n))\) is the tiling generating function of \(T_{m,n}(S)\) under this weight, then we have

 \end{thm}